Check if you're entitled to Attendance Allowance

-If you're an EEA national living in Northern Ireland , you'll need to meet the habitual residence test.
+If you’re an EEA national living in the UK , you’ll need to meet the habitual residence test.

-Regardless of what your immigration status is, you must have lived in the UK for at least 104 weeks out of the last 156 to claim Attendance Allowance.
-These don't need to be consecutive weeks - as long as you've lived in the UK for any 104 weeks out of the last 156 it will count.
+Regardless of what your immigration status is, you must have lived in England, Scotland and Wales for at least 104 weeks out of the last 156 to claim Attendance Allowance.
+These don’t need to be consecutive weeks - as long as you’ve lived in England, Scotland or Wales for any 104 weeks out of the last 156 it will count.
 This works out as 2 years out of the last 3.

-If you're terminally ill, a refugee or immediate family member of a refugee, it doesn't matter how long you've lived in the UK - you can apply straight away.
+If you're terminally ill, a refugee or immediate family member of a refugee, it doesn't matter how long you've lived in the country - you can apply straight away.

 If you haven't lived in the country for 2 years

-If you haven’t lived in the UK for 2 of the last 3 years you might still qualify if you’ve lived in another EEA country for some of that time.
+If you haven't lived in England, Scotland or Wales for 2 of the last 3 years you might still qualify if you've lived in another EEA country for some of that time.
 Time spent in other EEA countries can sometimes count towards the 2-year rule.